 Use the links below to help answer most common elections questions.
-If your question is not addressed here, please email the Deputy Elections Clerk, or call (608) 437-6230, option 5.
+If you still have questions, please email the Deputy Elections Clerk or call (608) 437-6230, option 5.

 If you are:

 you are eligible to vote in Springdale.
 Eligible voters must first be registered in order to cast a ballot. back to top

 Springdale's only polling place is the Springdale Town Hall, 2379 Town Hall Rd., Mt.
 Horeb, 53572.